 Mars, alongside his fellow Greek god Ares, has transcended beyond the traditional pages of mythology and entered the world of pop culture and science.

-We are all familiar with the planet Mars.
-Due to its red surface and an imposing presence in the night sky, the world has been named after the god of war.
-Ironically, this planet is soon to be conquered by us human beings with hopefully little bloodshed.
+There is the planet Mars.
+Due to its red surface and its imposing presence in the night sky, the planet has been named after the god of war.

 The month of March is also named after him, coincidentally matching one of his innate attributes of ‘marching’ into war with valor.